isabella232/intermittent-failure-tracker/README.md

 * platform - the platform parameter
 * builder - the test machine (builder)
 * number - the github pull request number
-* fail_date - the date the intermittent failure occurred

 # Query
 This is the endpoint that will retrieve a result from the database.
 It requires only one parameter